 No District contractor or agent shall assist an employee, contractor, or agent of the District or of any other school district in obtaining a new job if the contractor or agent knows, or has probable cause to believe, that the individual engaged in sexual misconduct regarding a minor or student in violation of the law.
 Routine transmission of an administrative or personnel file does not violate this prohibition.

-[See also DC for prohibitions relating to employees]
+[See also DC for prohibitions relating to employees.]

+Prohibited Classroom Instruction or Activities

+A District contractor is prohibited from intentionally or knowingly engaging in or assigning to another individual instruction, guidance, activities, or programming prohibited by law [see EMB(LEGAL)].
+Violation of this policy shall result in termination of the contract.
+A District contractor shall be permitted to appeal this action in accordance with GF(LOCAL).

+Prohibition on Diversity, Equity, and Inclusion

+A contract is subject to termination if the District contractor intentionally or knowingly:

+Engages in diversity, equity, and inclusion (DEI) duties.

+Assigns to another individual DEI duties.

+A District contractor shall be permitted to appeal this action in accordance with GF(LOCAL).

+[See BT(LEGAL)]